albar965/littlenavmap-manual/src/en/USERPOINT.rst

 user defined waypoints.
 The file does not exist by default and has to be saved to ``XPLANE/Custom Data/user_fix.dat``.

-The format is described by *Laminar Research* in a PDF file which can be downloaded here:
--  X-Plane 11: `XP-FIX1101-Spec.pdf <https://developer.x-plane.com/wp-content/uploads/2019/01/XP-FIX1101-Spec.pdf>`__
+The format is described by *Laminar Research* in a PDF file which can be downloaded for X-Plane 11 `XP-FIX1101-Spec.pdf <https://developer.x-plane.com/wp-content/uploads/2019/01/XP-FIX1101-Spec.pdf>`__ and X-Plane 12 `XP-FIX1200-Spec.pdf <https://developer.x-plane.com/wp-content/uploads/2021/09/XP-FIX1200-Spec.pdf>`__.
--  X-Plane 12: `XP-FIX1200-Spec.pdf <https://developer.x-plane.com/wp-content/uploads/2021/09/XP-FIX1200-Spec.pdf>`__

 The file consists of a header and a number of rows for the user fixes.
 Each row has five columns which are separated by space or tab